BestReviews is reader-supported and may earn an affiliate commission. Details

 You want ice cleats that are easy to put on and take off.
 You don’t want to spend too much time fussing with them, so look for models that are easy to slip over your shoes and fit comfortably.

 Forget about having to deal with a scarf that’s always getting in the way.
 A neck warmer can keep the chill away without any fuss.
-This option from Arctic Extreme includes two neck warmers that have a super-soft inner lining.

 If you’re wearing your ice cleats for hiking or other activities that will keep you outdoors for a while, you’ll appreciate having a rechargeable hand warmer when your fingers start to feel frozen.
-We love the fact that this model from The Outdoors Way can not only warm your hands but charge your devices and serve as a flashlight, too.

 Ice cleats vary in price based on the material, the number of spikes, and the length of the spikes.
 Most pairs cost between $5 and $70.

-Inexpensive: The most affordable ice cleats are typically made of rubber, which gives them a lightweight feel.
+The most affordable ice cleats are typically made of rubber, which gives them a lightweight feel.
 They tend to have only a few short spikes and work best for everyday wear.
 They typically cost from $5 to $25.

-Mid-range: ice cleats in this price bracket are often made from a combination of rubber and metal.
+Ice cleats in this price bracket are often made from a combination of rubber and metal.
 They have quite a few spikes, which are generally medium in length.
 They can work well for running, but may not be the best option for hiking or more uneven terrain.
 You can expect to pay between $25 and $50 for these ice cleats.

-Expensive: The priciest ice cleats are made entirely of metal.
+The priciest ice cleats are made entirely of metal.
 They have many spikes, which are often long.
 They are generally suitable for hiking and running on uneven terrain, but they’re usually too heavy for everyday wear.
 These cleats cost between $50 and $70.

 A. Most ice cleats are fairly easy to put on.
 You can usually wear them over any shoes or boots by sliding them over the front of the footwear and then pulling them back to stretch across the bottom of the shoe to hook over the heel.
 Some cleats even have a tab at the back to make securing them on the back of your shoe or boot even easier.
 If you’re new to wearing ice cleats, you may have an easier time putting them on if you opt for a rubber pair.